 1. Make Sure You’re Eating Right

-You could do all the exercises you’d like, but unless you pair it with an appropriate nutritional intake, your results won’t show.
-So, eat enough calories and protein to build strength and size and you’ll be able to press some really big numbers.
-But make sure you monitor your intake, because eating too many calories will very likely add weight, in all parts of the body.
+You could do all the exercises you’d like, but unless you pair them with an appropriate nutritional intake, your results won’t show.
+So, eat enough calories and protein to build strength and size, and you’ll be able to press some really big numbers.
+But make sure you monitor your intake because eating too many calories will likely add weight to all body parts.

 2. Use Supportive Gear

-Villain Wrist Wraps can offer you better control of your wrist by stabilizing your wrist joints, and can also help improve your grip on the barbell.
-Elbow wraps and elbow sleeves, on the other hand, support and stabilize your elbow joints, regulate blood circulation, and also offer a performance-enhancing effect.
+Villain Wrist Wraps can offer you better wrist control by stabilizing your wrist joints and can also help improve your grip on the barbell.
+Elbow wraps and elbow sleeves, on the other hand, support and stabilize your elbow joints, help regulate blood circulation, and also offer a performance-enhancing effect.

 3. Build The Mind-Muscle Connection

-As with everything, you must be mentally prepared before making changes in your regimen.
-Visualize what you need to do and make up your mind about it, that will build an incredible mind-muscle connection.
+As with everything, you must be mentally prepared before changing your regimen.
+Visualize what you need to do and make up your mind about it, which will build an incredible mind-muscle connection.
 The simple act of focusing on the target muscles' full range of motion can lead to a greater increase in size through muscle fiber recruitment and activation.

 We would advise avoiding using the phone or other distractions, but you may want to pair your workout with some music, as that is known to elevate your mood and increase force production, allowing you to give the exercise your best.